geonetwork/doc/source/tutorials/hookcustomizations/newproject/index.rst

    ${build.webapp.resources}
    </resourcesAsCSV>

-Now, if we build GeoNetwork, it will also build and add our project.
+Now, if we build |project_name|, it will also build and add our project.